Monday, 17 August 2020

 By this step, the Data should be ready to be uploaded and its time to start uploading / creating data into the new system based on the Data Cutover plan.
 A Business Analyst must ensure the data provided by business are clean and in good quality, coordinate with data owners and data migration analysts, monitor progress of various data migration activity and ensuring adherence to cutover plan, getting relevant business / data owners to validate the uploaded data and getting their approval / signoffs on time.
 Usually data is loaded first in a pre-production environment to test the data migration tool’s capability and completeness of data and then the data is loaded in the production environment.

 Once all the checkpoint items are completed such as User Acceptance Test, Data Cutover approval, Issue / Defect resolution etc., it is time to switch over to the new system.
 On a predetermined date after necessary communication the legacy system access will be stopped, and all the users will start to use the new system.
 A Business Analyst will have to address any user’s concerns pertaining to system operation and will have to coordinate between Business Owners and Systems Analyst based on the nature of concerns.
 Once the hyper care / maintenance period of post go-live support finishes, a regular system support should begin with a system to capture user issues / defects as well as new requirements and improvements.
 Depending on the nature of the improvement a mini project may be required to be implemented.
 If not, you have completed the IT business transformation!

-If you are in need of a SAP Business Analyst to have a look at your processes or system transformation, reach out to us today to get access to Think180’s business transformation experts.
+If you are in need of a SAP Business Analyst to have a look at your processes or system transformation, reach out to us today to get access to Think180’s IT business transformation experts.

 By Anub Kaviraj